ChaithanyaReddy322/Portfolio/README.md

 ## 📄 License

 This project is licensed under the **MIT License**.

-You are free to:
+You are free to use, modify, and distribute this project.

-* Use
-* Modify
-* Distribute

-However, proper credit should be given to the original inspiration.

 ---